Resource Directory

 Service Description

-Legal Advocacy: Victim Advocates provide in person, non-judgmental support in a legal setting.
-The advocates are responsible for providing the necessary information to the victims/survivors about the legal system when making critical decision.
+Legal/Medical Advocacy (APH staff do not provide legal advice): Legal Advocacy: Victim Advocates provide in-person, non-judgmental support in a legal setting.
+The advocates are responsible for providing the necessary information to the victims/survivors about the legal system when making critical decisions.
 They also ensure that the victims'/survivors' rights are upheld throughout the process and provide explanation of the legal ramifications.

 Protection from Abuse Orders (PFA): The PFA order is granted from the court to provide protective "relief" to adult victims and/or children for up to three years.
-Victim Advocates provide support to the victims/survivors while filing the PFA.
-They also ensure that the victims'/survivors' rights are upheld throughout the process and provide explanation of the legal ramifications.
+Advocates provide support to the victims/survivors while completing the PFA paperwork.
+They also ensure that the victims/survivors rights are upheld throughout the process and provide explanation of the legal ramifications.

-Sexual Violence Protection Order (SVPO)/ Protection form Intimidation (PFI) Order: SVPO's are granted from the court to provide protective "relief" to adult victims/survivors and/or children for up to three years.
+Sexual Violence Protection Order (SVPO)/Protection from Intimidation Order (PFI): SVPO's are granted from the court to provide "relief" to adult victims/survivors and/or children for up to three years.
 The PFI is granted from the court to provide "relief" to minor victims/survivors with defendants 18 years of age or older, for up to three years.
-Victim Advocates support the victims/survivors while filing these orders.
-They also ensure that the victims'/survivors' rights are upheld throughout the process and provide explanation of the legal ramifications.
+Advocates support the victims/survivors while filing these orders.
+They also ensure that the victims/survivors rights are upheld throughout and provide explanation of the legal ramifications.

-Victim Compensation Assistance Program: Victim Advocates support victims/survivors and their eligible family members by providing information and assistance to ease the financial burdens they may fave as a result of a crime.
+Victim Compensation Assistance Program: Advocates support victims/survivors and their eligible family members by providing information and assistance to ease financial burdens they may face as a result of crime.

 Prevention Education: Education Advocates provide strategies to prevent victimization by focusing on conditions that reduce violence.
 Primary prevention refers to behavior change.
 Therefore, strategies move beyond knowledge and awareness to include opportunities for audiences to learn, practice, and adopt skills and behavior changes that create environments and cultures free from violence.